Optical power meter: Wavelength-selective meters

 An increasingly common special-purpose OPM, commonly called a "PON Power Meter" is designed to hook into a live PON (Passive Optical Network) circuit, and simultaneously test the optical power in different directions and wavelengths.
 This unit is essentially a triple power meter, with a collection of wavelength filters and optical couplers.
 Proper calibration is complicated by the varying duty cycle of the measured optical signals.
 It may have a simple pass/ fail display, to facilitate easy use by operators with little expertise.

 Wavelength sensitivity of fiber optic power meter is a problem when using a photodiode for voltage current measurement.
 If the temperature-sensitive measurement replaces voltage-current measurement by photodiode the wavelength sensitivity of an OPM can be reduced.
 Thus if the photodiode is reverse biased by a constant voltage source and supplied with constant current, when triggered by light the junction dissipates power.
 The temperature of the junction rises and the temperature rise measured by thermistor is directly proportional to the Optical power.
-Due to constant current supply, the reflection of power to photodiode is nearly zero and the transition to and fro of electrons between valence band and conduction band is stable.
+Due to constant current supply, the reflection of power to photodiode is nearly zero and the transition of electrons between the valence band and the conduction band and vice-versa is stable.